Highlights

 Emily Ladau is an internationally celebrated disability rights activist and author of Demystifying Disability.
 Ladau engages with organizations of all sizes and across all industries about how they can help make the world more accessible and inclusive.
 She empowers audiences to practice informed and thoughtful allyship, recognize ableism, speak respectfully, and break patterns of discrimination toward disabled people.

-Lachi: Award-winning recording artist, disability rights activist, and founder of RAMPD
+Lachi: Award-winning recording artist, disability rights activist, and CEO/Founder of RAMPD

 Lachi